Choose the correct relative pronoun or adverb for the following defining and non-defining relative clauses.

 Relative pronouns and adverbs

-Here you can see a table with the relative pronouns and adverbs that we normally use in relative clauses.
+Here you can see a grammar chart with the relative pronouns and adverbs that we normally use in relative clauses.

 When who, which or that is the subject of a relative clause, we don’t use another pronoun or noun after it, because we can only have one subject (who, which or that).